vtjnash/orange-winner/orange-pi-plus2e.md

 wget https://github.com/linux-sunxi/sunxi-tools/raw/master/bin/fel-sdboot.sunxi
 dd if=fel-sdboot.sunxi of=/dev/sdX bs=1024 seek=8
 ```

+You can also hold down the OTG button (probably will need a paperclip) when applying power (after connecting the USB OTG cable).

 Connect the USB OTG port (micro USB connector) to your computer and (optional) check that the device is responding: